 Prior serving on the State Assembly, Ash represented South San Jose on the San Jose City Council, where he was the first Indian American to be elected to City Council.
 During his time serving as a councilmember, he provided a voice on a number of issue areas, including improved schools and transportation options, and a cleaner environment as well as providing the tools for effective public safety.
 Notably, he has fought to maintain funding in the face of cuts to public safety, specifically to restore the San Jose Police Department’s burglary unit and the Violent Crimes Enforcement Team.

-Before serving on the city council, Ash spent 11 years as an attorney in the Santa Clara Public Defender’s Office.
-He is a graduate of the University of California, Santa Barbara, where he has a degree in communications and has a law degree from Georgetown University.
+Ash previously spent 11 years as an attorney in the Santa Clara Public Defender’s Office and is a graduate of the University of California, Santa Barbara, where he has a degree in communications and has a law degree from Georgetown University.